Dr Amanda Chisholm

 - Chisholm Amanda.
 Postcoloniality and race in global private security markets.
 In: Leander, Anna; Abrahamsen, Rita, ed.
 Routledge Handbook of Private Security Studies.
 London: Routledge, 2016, pp.177-186.

 - Coward M, Grayson K, Chisholm A, Walton A, Clough E, Feklyunina V. Editorial 2016.
 Politics 2016, 36(1), 3-4.

 - Coward M, Grayson K, Chisholm A, Clough E, Feklyunina V, Walton A. Reflecting On Our Strengths and Strategy.
 Politics 2016, 36(2), 115-117.

 - Davies M, Chisholm A. Neoliberalism, Violence, and the Body: Dollhouse and the Critique of the Neoliberal Subject.
-International Political Sociology 2018.
-In Press.
+International Political Sociology 2018, epub ahead of print.

 - Chisholm A, Stachowitsch S. (Re)integrating Feminist Security Studies and Feminist Global Political Economy: Continuing the Conversation.
 Politics and Gender 2017, 13(4), 710-715.

 - Chisholm A, Tidy J. Beyond the hegemonic in the study of militaries, masculinities, and war.
 Critical Military Studies 2017, 3(2), 99-102.

 - Chisholm A. Clients, Contractors and the Everyday Masculinities in Global Private Security.
 Critical Military Studies 2017, 3(2), 120-141.